markusn/coveralls-erl/README.md

 {plugins                , [coveralls]}. % use hex package {cover_enabled          , true}.
 {cover_export_enabled   , true}.
-{coveralls_coverdata    , "_build/test/cover/eunit.coverdata"}. % or a list of files
-{coveralls_service_name , "travis-ci"}.
+{coveralls_coverdata    , "_build/test/cover/eunit.coverdata"}. % or a string with wildcards or a list of files {coveralls_service_name , "travis-ci"}.
 ```